 This is one of the biggest reasons that color theory is important: colors carry emotions.
 As I mentioned above, viewing a warmer cooler generally conveys happier, more light-hearted emotions, rather than cool colors, that usually portray calmer feelings (or in some instances, sobering).

 The emotional attachment that we place on colors often affects our own emotions (whether we know it or not).
 Color plays a big part in how we feel.

 Perhaps the best example of this is attached to one of the most recognizable brands in the world.
 McDonald’s uses red in its branding because red is actually a stimulator for hunger, while yellow conveys friendliness and happiness.
 Combining these bright colors creates a logo that is both easy to see and remember, and portrays exactly what the company it represents is: fast food in a welcoming environment.

 It’s why so many other food chains often chose to use red as well.
 There’s a reason there’s a sea of red fast food brands.
 Companies go with what works.

 Companies aren’t the only ones.
 Again, artists and designers utilize color theory in their work to create successful pieces.
 Color theory can make or break a piece.

 Take Vincent van Gogh.
 Even if you’re not familiar with art, you’re likely to know his name.
 He’s widely regarded as one of the greatest painters of all time, but why?
 Van Gogh understood how to convey emotions through his work, and a large part of that was his mastery of color.
 If you look closely at his pieces, particularly his portraits, they’re created through layers of colors that you might not expect to see.
 Because he understood how color worked, he was able to create magnificent, colorful illusions that are still popular today.

-Color theory is one of the biggest components to any successful piece of art or design.
+Color theory is one of the biggest components of any successful piece of art or design.
 It’s worth taking the time to understand it.
-Need help deciding what colors you brand should be?
+Need help deciding what colors your brand should be?
 Click here to contact us, we’d love to help!